NathanGavenski/Labyrinth/README.md

 ---
 ## Creating a maze from a file
-Since the save file from a maze contains only a list of nodes (edges, start, finish, etc.), I've created a way of drawing a map for the cases that we don't want to use the random creation.
+Since the save file from a maze contains only a list of nodes (edges, start, finish, etc.), I've created a way of "drawing" a map for the cases that we don't want to use the random creation.
 To use it you can create your own file using the designed pattern, or call the function
 ```python
 create_default_maze(size: Tuple[int, int], path: str)
 ```

-The function will create a file like this:
+The function will create a file at `path` with the parameter `size` like this:

 ```python
 """This file was created automatically.
 For more instructions read the README.md"""